-To date there are approximately 6,000 undertakings, of which 96 percent are community owned, 3 percent are of mixed ownership, and 1 percent is private.
+To date there are approximately 6000 undertakings, 96 percent community owned, 3 percent mixed ownership, 1 percent private.
 Drinking water quality and pricing is regulated by municipalities, often set by the local elected Town Councils.
 Local health authorities are responsible for the control of drinking water quality.

-Tariff Structure and Rates
+Tariff structure and rates

 Charges for water services provision are predominantly based on metered water consumption and metering is extensive.
-Ninety-one percent of the charges are related to volume and 9 percent are standing charges (Hamada, Interwies and Kraemer, 2002).
+91 percent of the charges are related to volume and 9 percent are standing charges (Hamada, Interwies and Kraemer, 2002).
 Excessive water use is discouraged by some companies through the use of progressive charges, that is through raising the charge rate as volume increases.
-Charges are established under the framework of the Kommunalabgabengesetze (Municipal Charges Laws, KAG) and are levied by the community-owned utility or mixed enterprise, but not by private operators.
+Charges are established under the framework of the Kommunalabgabengesetze (Municipal Charges Laws, KAG) and are levied by the community owned utility or mixed enterprise, but not by private operators.
 Private companies must set prices according to private law.
 In actuality, these, too, are often set according to KAG formulae.
 Customers have an indirect role in setting tariffs via representation on local city councils and utility boards, regardless of the private or public legal status of the utility.
 VAT is charged on the services and locally elected town councils usually set rates.